-It pains us when a client whose case I got dismissed years ago comes running back to me in a complete panic when her Florida arrest record now has her on the verge of being homeless.
+It pains us when a client whose case we got dismissed years ago comes running back to our office in a complete panic when her Florida arrest record now has her on the verge of being homeless.
 This happens more often than you would think, and it’s something that can be avoided 99% of the time.

-The only criminal thing Sarah did in this case was take the pills in public without having the actual prescription bottle with her.
+The only criminal thing Sarah did in this case was taking the pills in public without having the actual prescription bottle with her.
 She was an excellent student who had never been in trouble before.
 She simply made a mistake by not having the prescription bottle on her.
-This was a very simple case and I was able to get it dismissed within a month.
+This was a very simple case and we were able to get it dismissed within a month.

 Sarah had signed a lease for a new apartment and was ready to move in, when three days before her move-in date the complex notified her that she was being denied because of her arrest record.
 They wanted to get this resolved as soon as possible and asked me if we could do the expungement super quick.

-Unfortunately I had to give them the bad news - there is no quick expungement.
+Unfortunately, I had to give them the bad news - there is no quick expungement.
 The process takes between nine and twelve months to complete.
 That’s another reason why I always recommend my clients start the process right away.

-Many clients (especially the younger ones) don’t realize the importance of clearing your record.
+Many clients (especially younger ones) don’t realize the importance of clearing your record.
 Even if you did absolutely nothing wrong, just like Sarah, any potential employer could refuse to hire you after finding out through a background check that you were arrested, especially if he has another candidate with the same exact qualifications and no record.